 - How can the disruptor be disrupted?

-Policymakers and governments are also looking into the new trends from their economic impact with key questions raised at the strategic level:
+Policymakers and governments are also looking into the new trends through their economic impact, with key questions raised at a strategic level:

-- Should they speed up or slow the transition and how should regulation react and enable?
+- Should they speed up or slow the transition and how should regulations react and enable?

 - What are the short and long impacts of the transition on government revenues and expenditures?

-For each of these segments, some decisions are clear cut, yet the major value exits in bets.
+For each of these segments, some decisions are clear cut, yet major value exits in bets.